takitajwar17/my-chat-app/FIREBASE_SETUP.md

-# Firebase Setup for Expo Chat App
+# Firebase Setup for Expo Chat App (Messenger-Style)

-This app uses Firebase JavaScript SDK which works with Expo Go.
-Follow these steps to set up Firebase:
+This app uses Firebase JavaScript SDK with Expo Go for a one-to-one messaging app similar to Messenger.

 ## 1. Create a Firebase Project